Images

 Chlorapatite: Ca5(PO4)3Cl

-Fluorapatite is the commonest mineral in the apatite group.
+Fluorapatite is the commonest apatite.

 Varieties